 Diébédo Francis Kéré’s 2017 Serpentine Pavilion needs no introduction.
-As the invited architect of one of the world’s most prestigious architecture commissions, his particular integration of African sensibilities, socially-orientated values, sustainable materials and, let’s not forget, an aesthetically beautiful form, it has had plenty of press coverage already.
+As the invited architect of one of the world’s most prestigious architecture commissions, his particular integration of African sensibilities, socially-orientated values, sustainable materials and, let’s not forget, an aesthetically beautiful form, has had plenty of press coverage already.

 For his design for one of the world’s most eagerly anticipated architecture commissions — the annual temporary pavilion erected beside the Serpentine Gallery in London’s Hyde Park during the warmer months— awarded to an architect yet to realise a building in the UK at the time of invitation, Kéré has looked to the African motif of the shade-giving tree that acts as an important social meeting place in villages.